rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 ##### Task 1 solution

-Lets assume you need to bring platform to the usable state, but you still do not have second datacenter available.
-For this we can switch single surviving etcd node to the single master configuration.
-And when surviving etcd becomes available for us, we can add them back to the cluster.
+Let us assume the OpenShift Container platform should be brought back to a usable state, but the majority of the cluster hosts are not available.
+For this we can switch the single surviving `etcd` node over to the single master configuration.
+And when surviving etcd becomes available for uses, they can be added back to the cluster.

 Switch master1/etcd1 to single master mode:

-Now ssh to master1:
+ssh to master1:

 ```
 ssh master1.example.com
 ```

-Force new cluster from 1 etcd node:
+Force new cluster to use a single `etcd` node:

 ```
 [root@master1]# sed -i '/ExecStart=/s/$/  --force-new-cluster/' /etc/systemd/system/etcd_container.service
 [root@master1]# systemctl daemon-reload
 [root@master1]# systemctl restart etcd_container

-#Check logs of the container
+# Check logs of the etcd container
 journalctl -fu etcd_container
 ```

-Recovery might take up to few minutes.
-But you should see platform getting to better shape now.
+Recovery might take a few minutes, but the platform should show recovering symptoms.

 ![alt text](img/img7-one-etcd.png)

 ![alt text](img/img7-one-etcd.png)

-All other operations should get back to normal.
-We just told master1 (surviving etcd node) to "start new cluster with existing data".
-You can check builds in ci-cd namespace.
-They should be starting again.
+All other operations should be getting back to normal.
+Since master1 (surviving etcd node) was instructed to "start new cluster with existing data", you can check builds in ci-cd namespace and observe that they should be starting again.

 ##### Task 2 solution

-Now lets assume you got your second DC back.
-But etcd cluster is now out of sync.
-We need to create new cluster, by adding 2 lost etcd to the survivor as new members.
+In this task, with the rest of the cluster hosts back, the `etcd` cluster is now out of sync.
+Hence, a new new cluster needs to be created by re-adding the 2 lost `etcd` nodes to the survivor as new members.

-Remove `--force-new-cluster` flag from member one. ssh to master1:
+Remove `--force-new-cluster` flag from member one.

+ssh to master1:
 ```
 ssh master1.example.com
 ```

 Re-edit the `/etc/systemd/system/etcd_container.service` file and remove the --force-new-cluster option:
 ```
 [root@master1]# sed -i '/ExecStart/s/ --force-new-cluster//' /etc/systemd/system/etcd_container.service
 ```

 At this point etcd still runs with old systemd.
+Reload the daemon and restart the `etcd_container` service:
 ```
 [root@master1]# systemctl daemon-reload
 [root@master1]# systemctl restart etcd_container
 ```

 Check etcd 1 member list:
 ```
 [root@master1]# docker exec -it etcd_container sh -c "ETCDCTL_API=3 etcdctl \